 For those of you in the US, I love Andalou Organics, Yes To Brand or Que Bella masks — all of which you can find at Target.
 In Europe, Lavera, Sante, and Avene all make wonderful masks that you could try!

 Makeup artists cannot change the texture of your skin.
+I say this a lot but it’s true.
 When you see a photo of someone with fantastic looking skin, it’s either a result of some very good editing or a strict skincare regimen… or both.
 The fact of the matter is, makeup applies more beautifully on good skin.

 If you get your photo taken often, you’ll want to invest in some quality HD makeup.
 Generally, these are products without a lot of SPF in them.
 There are a few exceptions to this rule, but for the most part, the more affordable HD foundations are going to be SPF-free.